What is a learning style?

 Example: Order of Operations (algebra)

-3. Reading & Writing Learner
+3. Reading & writing learner

 If you identify with this learning style, you can likely strengthen your understanding through reading or writing about concepts and definitions.

 You may find it helpful to take copious notes in class, which can help retain information.
 In addition, it might be useful to take notes while you study or read your textbook, and keep them to look back on.
+When reviewing for an exam, try writing out concepts and definitions to strengthen your recall ability.

-4. Kinesthetic Learner
+4. Kinesthetic learner

 Once you know that this is how you learn, you can mention to your teacher that you’d appreciate some hands-on lessons.
 And many teachers will be thrilled to implement non-traditional days into their year!
 For instance, some science teachers like to do an activity where students create their own representation of the brain using candy or other materials.